trustmark-2005-ltd/TrustMark-PreviousMeasureChecker-Integration/README.md

 The TrustMark Previous Measure Checker (PMC) is an API that is available to allow users to lookup measures that have been installed at a property by providing a Unique Property Reference Number (UPRN).

+### Measures

+The API will only return Lodged measures, meaning subsequent Lodgement Voids and Measure Amends will affect subsequent results, and point-in-time results will contain what is currently held with TrustMark.

+Measures of the same `Measure Category` as defined in the TrustMark Data Dictionary will only return the latest.

 ## Prerequisites

 You must request access to the API directly with TrustMark to obtain an API Key.